hiiamyes/frontend-cookbook/src/components/Collapse/README.md

   - Nope, it won't have height animation

 - Delete item may have no effect if we remove item before applying transition

   - Give up, makes no animaiton for updating content height

+- `overflow: hidden` may not work well with selection's pop-up options
+  - `overflow: unset` when visible!